hainayanda/Draftsman/README.md

 ### Anonymous Anchor

 Sometimes you don't want or even can't use anchor explicitly.
-At those case, you can always use `AnonymousLayout`:
+In those cases, you can always use `AnonymousLayout`:

 ```swift
 myView.drf